 And some of us (including one of the authors) were — yes — lawyers.

 Initially, we faced an unintelligible jumble of arcane terminology and obscure tax regulations (Contingent bequests?
 Four tiers?
 Interpolated terminal reserve?
 You value a racehorse’s stud services how?)
+We never imagined that planned giving would eventually be simplified.

 Eventually, we became proficient at this second language.
 We could hold our own at the lunches of the local planned giving council.
 We ventured our first posting on Gift-PL.